Efficient polarizable QM/MM using the direct reaction field Hamiltonian with electrostatic potential fitted multipole operators: Results

-Turning our attention first to the \ce{Na+ + He} in Fig.~\ref{fig-A-He}A, we see that all the QM/MM methods accurately capture the asymptotic behaviour of the interaction curve where $E_\mathrm{int}(R) = -\alpha_{\ce{He}}/2R^4$.
+Turning our attention first to the \ce{Na+ + He} in Fig.~\ref{fig-A-He}C, we see that all the QM/MM methods accurately capture the asymptotic behaviour of the interaction curve where $E_\mathrm{int}(R) = -\alpha_{\ce{He}}/2R^4$.
 The charge and dipole version of the ESPF-DRF [DRF(Q+$\muup$)] method predicts stronger binding at shorter range because it can additionally capture dispersion interactions between the \ce{Na+} and \ce{He} atom, which agrees qualitatively with the fact that the Hartree-Fock-F12 interaction curve (which neglects electron correlation and therefore dispersion interactions) has a lower binding energy than the CCSD(T)-F12 interaction curve.
 Conversely, the charge-based ESPF-DRF [DRF(Q)] cannot capture dispersion interactions in this case because it is not flexible enough to reproduce the interaction between \ce{He} and the dipole moment of the QM region.
-The underestimation of the binding energy with the QM/MM methods in this system in likely a result of the inadequacies of the Pauli repulsion model we have used, which cannot account for how the MM region electron density is distorted by Pauli repulsion, as is evidenced by disagreement between the ESPF-MF and HF-F12 interaction curves.
+The underestimation of the binding energy with the QM/MM methods in this system in likely a result of the inadequacies of the Pauli repulsion model we have used, which cannot account for how the MM region electron density is distorted by Pauli repulsion, as is evidenced by disagreement between the ESPF-MF and HF-F12 interaction curves, where we see that the ESPF-MF interaction energy becoems positive faster than the HF-F12 curve.
 Furthermore at very small separations, in the presence of strongly varying electric potentials close to the \ce{Na+} ion, treating the MM electron density as a point dipole may be insufficient for describing the interaction energy.